Is Cedar Good For Outdoor Use? All You Need To Know!

 Cedar is not needed to be treated, stained, or painted, but lasts for years without any damage.

-But I highly recommend you treat and finish cedar woodworks especially before placing them outside because if you leave it untreated, it can weather to a grey, ash color over time.
+But I highly recommend you treat and finish cedar woodwork, especially before placing them outside because if you leave it untreated, it can weather to a grey, ash color over time.

-Plus, even though cedar is so good to use outdoor, it is not hard and strong as hardwoods.
+Plus, even though cedar is so good to use outdoors, it is not hard as strong as hardwoods.

 Cedar is a softwood.
 Therefore, cedar doesn’t live long as hardwoods.
 To increase its durability, proper maintenance is a must.